 Berry Simons strongly believes there is a lack of justification to introduce many aspects of the Bill and that the issues summarised above deserve full and rigorous debate.
 This needs to occur before the Local Government and Environment Select Committee reports back on the Bill on 7 November 2016.
-We invite you to share your views regarding the Bill via our LinkedIn page and to contact Simon or Helen if you wish to discuss the issues further.
+We invite you to share your views regarding the Bill via our LinkedIn page or contact Simon if you wish to discuss the issues further.

 Largest yet solar farm approved by expert panel

 Sue Simons chaired an Expert Panel which granted consents for the project in the North Waikato region.